-Interviews and auditions are sometimes used by admissions staff towards the end of the application process as a means of comparing applicants that have a good chance of being offered places on their courses.
-They're more common in creative or care-related programmes, as well as for entry into Oxford and Cambridge.
+Interviews and auditions are sometimes used by admissions staff towards the end of the university application process as a means of comparing applicants with a good chance of being offered places on their courses.
+They're more likely to be held for creative or care-related programmes, as well as for entry into Oxford and Cambridge.

-While the form and length of the interview will vary between university and department, the majority are based on a discussion with the course tutor responsible for your chosen subject.
+While the form and length of the interview will vary between universities and departments, most are based on a discussion with the course tutor.

-As universities will be extremely busy, it might not be easy to reschedule the interview, so it's advisable to attend on the original date.
-However, if this is not possible, you can let the institution know in Track and propose a new date.
-The invitation will then either be updated in Track, or you'll find out by email, phone or post.
+As universities will be extremely busy it might not be easy to reschedule the interview, so try your best to attend on the original date.
+However, if this isn't possible, you can propose a new date through Track.
+The invitation will then either be updated in Track, or you'll be notified of the rescheduling via email, phone or post.

 After the interview, you'll need to wait for the decision to be confirmed in Track.

 Following the COVID-19 pandemic, some institutions may still be holding their admissions interviews online.
 In this instance, you'd need access to your laptop and have a video platform such as Zoom or Microsoft Teams installed, as well as ensuring a strong Wi-Fi connection.
 The format of the interview and anything you need to bear in mind should be made clear to you in Track or through direct contact with the university.

 While they're primarily focused on interviewing for graduate jobs, you'll find that our video interview tips are still relevant to university interviews.

 In advance of your interview, it's important to prepare properly.
 You can do this by: